+44-20-4577-0543

 above the ground, there could be the string track

-For strength, the SkyWay rails are additionally reinforced with tensioned strings - bundles of stretched steel cables.
-The smoothness of traffic on this rail is up to 120 times higher than that of car tyres on the road.
-This reduces fuel consumption and allows vehicles to move faster and safer.
+To give strength, the steel rail is additionally reinforced with stressed strings - bundles of stretched steel cables.
+The smoothness of traffic movement on such a rail is up to 120 times higher than that of car tires on the road.
+This reduces fuel costs and allows vehicles to move faster and safer.

 Electric engine

-The SkyWay engine can run on any environmentally friendly fuel from natural gas to methane and hydrogen.
-The vehicle can be powered by a self-contained source of energy, such as on-board batteries, capacitor or molecular energy storages, fuel cells and more.
+The uST engine can run on any clean fuel from natural gas to methane and hydrogen.
+Transport can use an autonomous source of energy - on-board batteries, capacitor or molecular energy storage devices, fuel batteries, etc.

-The aerodynamic drag coefficient of the SkyWay high-speed module is only 0.075.
-This is 5 times less than that of the fastest serial cars.
-Less resistance to air allows tens of times less fuel consumption and safe acceleration to 500 km/h.
+The uST high-speed module has aerodynamic drag coefficient of only 0.075.
+This is 5 times less than of the fastest production cars.
+Less air resistance allows to reduce fuel consumption tenfold and safely accelerate up to 500 km/h.

 The flyover

-The rails for the SkyWay transport are between the supports, forming a flyover.
-Due to the uncut structure of the string rail, the SkyWay flyover is 5 times more even and 3 times stronger than traditional bridges and overpasses for cars or trains.
-Located above the ground, the flyover can be built in any terrain, from mountain chains to desert and jungle.
+The rails for uST transport are placed between the supports, forming a flyover.
+Due to the uncut structure of the string rail, the uST flyover is 5 times flatter and 3 times stronger than traditional bridges and flyovers for cars or trains.
+Located above ground, the flyover can be built in any terrain, from mountain ranges to deserts and jungles.

-Get a presentation of SkyWay technology with a description of all system elements
+Receive the presentation of the uST technology with a description of all elements of the system

 The privacy conditions